HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 But now that digital technologies and even AI are publicly available, improvements are being made in setting baselines.

 For example, Pachama’s technology called “Dynamic Control Area Baseline” ensures that carbon credits accurately represent real emission reductions.
-They observe forest loss in the control area using remote sensing data and then compare it with what they’ve observed with the project reported.
+They observe forest loss in the control area using remote sensing data and then compare it with what they’ve observed in the project reported.

 The following image shows the project area in white and the control area in blue.